Last updated: 25 April 2021

 “Our Services” means any hardware, software or Cloud Services owned and operated by Soter Analytics LTD, including but not limited to the SoterSpine solution.

 “We/Us/Our” means the Soter Analytics entity you contract with and pay fees to based on the edition of the Soter product you’re using.
 This table shows which Soter entity you contract with.

-For European Union data protection purposes, when we act as a controller in relation to your personal data, Soter Analytics LTD (UK) (company number 10782975) is our representative in the European Union.
+For United Kingdom data protection purposes we act as a controller in relation to your personal data.

 Our approach to data protection is built around four key principles.
 They’re at the heart of everything we do relating to personal data.

 Transparency: We take a human approach to how we process personal data by being open, honest and transparent.

 Enablement: We enable connections and efficient use of personal data to empower productivity and growth.

 Security: We champion industry leading approaches to securing the personal data entrusted to us.

 Stewardship: We accept the responsibility that comes with processing personal data.

 3. Scope – What Does This Policy Cover?